tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country that is subject to a U.S. government embargo or that has been designated by the U.S. government as a “terrorist supporting” country; (b) agrees not to access or use the Tigris Object Storage Service in violation of any U.S. export embargo, prohibition, or restriction; and (c) will not submit to the Tigris Object Storage Service any information controlled under the U.S.
+    represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country that is subject to a U.S. government embargo or that has been designated by the U.S. government as a "terrorist supporting" country; (b) agrees not to access or use the Tigris Object Storage Service in violation of any U.S. export embargo, prohibition, or restriction; and (c) will not submit to the Tigris Object Storage Service any information controlled under the U.S.